sushil2601/javaScript_practise/REACT.md

         NPM(Node Package Manager) is used to manage the dependencies for your react project, including the React library itself.

         it conain all the dependencies of the project .

-Q. What is public folder
-Ans:-
-    It contain static assets that are served directly to the user's browser, such as images,fonts and the index.html file.

-Q. What is src folder
-Ans:-
-    src folder is used to store all the source code of the application which is the responsible for the dynamic changes in your web application.

-Q. What is the role of index.html page in react?
-Ans:-
-    index.html file is the main HTML file(SPA) in react application.

-    here the div with id="root" will be replaced by the component inside index.js file.

 Q. ReactDOM  and index.js file in react?
 Ans:-